Telus Sky: Tenants

-Following the collapse in oil prices in 2015, the Calgary real-estate market began to suffer from growing vacant downtown office space, which Telus Sky has not been immune.
-As of April 2020, Telus Sky has an occupancy level of 60%, which is split among five commercial tenants, of which the Telus Corporation represents 140000 sqft or 33% of the occupancy.
+Following the collapse in oil prices in 2015, the Calgary real-estate market began to suffer from growing vacant downtown office space, which Calgary House has not been immune.
+As of April 2020, Calgary House has an occupancy level of 60%, which is split among five commercial tenants, of which the Telus Corporation represents 140000 sqft or 33% of the occupancy.